lpsinger/userguide/glossary.rst

         LIGO Livingston Observatory (see `LLO observatory home page
         <https://www.ligo.caltech.edu/LA>`_), site of a 4 km gravitational-wave
         detector in Livingston, Louisiana, USA.

-    KAGRA
-        Kamioka Gravitational Wave Detector, an underground gravitational-wave detector in the Kamioka mine in Japan.

     MassGap
         Compact binary systems with at least one compact object whose mass is